What is intergranular corrosion?

 This depletion creates regions where there is an increase in susceptibility to various forms of localized attack such as pitting or crevice corrosion.
 The effects can range from discoloration and minor surface roughening to significant material loss and failure due to cracking or embrittlement

-Intergranular corrosion is also known as IGC or intergranular attack-IGA.
+intergranular corrosion is also known as IGC or intergranular attack-IGA.

 Which metals are affected by Intergranular Corrosion?